 The IATA toolkits and guidelines help reduce cabin incidents/accidents, thus resulting in significant savings for airlines associated with enhanced safety in operating passenger aircraft.

-IATA airline members can benefit from a vast variety of cabin safety materials that can be found in the Global Safety Information Center (GSIC), get registered!
+IATA airline members can benefit from a vast variety of cabin safety materials that can be found in the Global Aviation Data Management (GADM).

 Cabin Operations Safety Toolkits

-lATA member airlines expressed the need to target cabin crew and passenger turbulence-related injuries, medical emergencies and inadvertent slide deployments in order to improve safety and efficiency in cabin operations.
-These issues pose a safety risk and resulting costs to the airline industry of millions of dollars every year. lATA developed the following Cabin Operations Safety Toolkits:
+lATA developed the Cabin Operations Safety Toolkits to target cabin crew and passenger turbulence-related injuries, medical emergencies and inadvertent slide deployments in order to improve safety and efficiency in cabin operations:

 These toolkits contain information, derived from the input of safety experts from IATA member airlines, manufacturers and industry associations, and include: training material, procedures, incident analysis and other useful tools to assist airlines target these issues.